shinilornekora/automated-dependency-system/README.md

 # Automated Dependency System (ADS)

-This package implements an automated dependency system (ADS) built with Domain‑Driven Design.

-It scans for CVEs, enforces version locking, blocks unauthorized dependency changes, and more.

-# How to Use the ADS Package
+This is the package for automatic dependency control, implemented in Domain-Driven-Design style.
+- It scans your dependencies for CVEs each time it is being build
+- It removes unused dependencies of the project
+- It resolves conflicts automatically so you don't need to analyze peers anymore
+- And more. :)

 ### Installation: